JonathanMEdwards/subtext10/doc/language.md

 ## Repeated exports

-When we parse a CSV we typically want to produce a series of the numeric values.
+When we parse a CSV we typically want to produce an array of the numeric values.
 We can do that by adding an export:

 ```
 '1,2,3'